Characteristic Decomposition for Relativistic Numerical Simulations: II. Magnetohydrodynamics: Nonconservative Formulation of Magnetohydrodynamics

 We will start out using $u^a$ and $b^a$ as two of the primitive variables.
 In addition, we need two variables describing the thermodynamic state for a perfect fluid.
 Of course, at some stage we have to enforce the constraints

 reducing the number of independent variables from 10 to 8.

 It does not make much difference which two thermodynamic variables we choose as primitive variables; it is easy to transform from one set to any other.
 We will choose the pair $(p,\epsilon)$, where $p$ is the pressure and $\epsilon$ the specific internal energy density.
 This choice simplifies the algebra slightly.
-Later we will replace $p$ by $\rho$, the rest-mass density, since $(\rho,\epsilon)$ are the variables commonly used in astrophysical codes.
+Later we will replace $p$ by $\rho$, the rest-mass density, since $(\rho,\epsilon)$ are more convenient in astrophysical codes.

 Associated with the fluid are also the total energy density $e$, the specific entropy $s$, and the specific enthalpy $h$.
 These quantities are related by the following equations:

 Here $T$ is the temperature.
 The quantities $\chi$ and $\kappa$ are related to the speed of sound $c_s$ by